 - Peel chayote & cut into small cubes.

 - Steam chayote in a steamer until they become soft.

 - Heat a pan with oil, add mustards, when they start crackling add curry leaves & chopped onion.

 - Add steamed chayote, cooked green gram and coconut paste and mix well together.

 - Add salt & water (to reach required consistency) and bring them to a boil.

 - Serve hot with rice.

-Please Note: Some kids may not like to see white creamy food, then you can add a tsp of turmeric powder to change its color.
+Please Note: Some kids may not like to see white creamy food, in that case you can add a dash of turmeric powder to change its color.